Skip to main content

 Recent results:

 Factories producing for ACT brands have established an Employment Working Group (EWG) to engage in the development of a Myanmar Freedom of Association (FOA) Guideline.
-The working group nominated delegates to negotiate the content of the guidelines with the Industrial Workers’ Federation of Myanmar (IWFM), that is, the sectoral trade union federation representing garment and footwear workers.
-The FOA Guideline, agreed in November 2019, aims to contribute to a stable and growing industry through constructive industrial relations in line with international labour standards.
+The working group nominated delegates to negotiate the content of the guidelines with the Industrial Workers’ Federation of Myanmar (IWFM), the sectoral trade union federation representing garment and footwear workers.
+The Freedom of Association (FOA) Guideline, agreed in November 2019, aims to contribute to a stable and growing industry through constructive industrial relations in line with international labour standards.

-More recently, following a dialogue process with the IWFM, ACT member brands adopted in June 2021 a framework on workers’ safety and terminations, which aims to address the challenge of workers in situations where they cannot attend work due to safety concerns.
-ACT brands will communicate with factories in their supply chain in Myanmar informing and urging them that workers who have been absent from work for more than three consecutive days for safety reasons can only be terminated upon payment of adequate compensation (severance pay) or, if possible, should be granted unpaid leave for a period agreed between the worker and the employer.
-The MOU provides for recourse to a fast-track dispute resolution mechanism (DRM) to manage any type of allegation of failure to respect this commitment.
+In June 2021, following a dialogue process with the IWFM, ACT member brands adopted a framework on workers’ safety and terminations, which aims to address the challenge workers face in situations where they cannot be at work due to safety concerns.
+ACT brands committed to communicate with factories in their supply chain in Myanmar to inform and urge them that workers who have been absent from work for more than three consecutive days for safety reasons, can only be dismissed upon payment of adequate compensation (severance pay) or, if possible, should be granted unpaid leave for a period agreed between the worker and the employer.
+The MOU also provides for a fast-track dispute resolution mechanism (DRM) to manage any allegation of failure to respect this commitment.

-The Annex was agreed between 17 ACT member brands sourcing from Türkiye and the Global Trade Union Federation IndustriALL including its affiliates in Türkiye.
-Reflecting international and National core labour legislation that are also covered by all brands’ codes of conduct, it is an Industrial Relations agreement which covers all supply chain units in the Turkish textile, garment and leather industries producing for ACT member brands.
+The Annex was agreed between 17 ACT member brands sourcing from Türkiye and IndustriALL Global Union including its affiliates in Türkiye.
+Reflecting international and National core labour legislation that are also covered by all brands’ codes of conduct, it is an industrial relations agreement covering all supply chain units in the Turkish textile, garment and leather industries producing for ACT member brands.

 For more information, the ACT homepage is here.